 Recognized by the National Committee for Quality Assurance as a Patient-Centered Medical Home, faculty and resident providers deliver complex comprehensive care in approximately 38,000 patient visits per year with various levels of acuity and multiple co-morbidities.
 Multiple ancillary services are available to patients in the center, including pulmonary function testing, colonoscopies, colposcopies, skin biopsies, acupuncture, and osteopathic manipulative treatment.

-The Family Medicine Center is in the process of transforming clinical activities to incorporate patient-and family-centered care concepts in the context of a patient-centered medical home.
+The Family and Community Medicine Center is in the process of transforming clinical activities to incorporate patient-and family-centered care concepts in the context of a patient-centered medical home.
 This practice transformation will ensure quality assessment and improvement by applying measureable evidence-based medicine in individual and practice-based population health and disease management.